iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 * Instance URI,
 * FSL (Fresnel Selector Language) expression as a string,
 * SPARQL[^sparql] query as a string.

-### Environments

-{# todo: Move the Environments section underneath Iolanta #}

-Generally, rendering of an object depends on the **environment** the object is rendered within.
-The easiest example would be HTML vs LaTeX output; for a more practical example, it might be considered how this paper renders the criteria for a visualization system differently depending on context:

-* as plain text within a table cell at {{ render("fig-fresnel-criteria") }},
-* or a block (called an *admonition*) within the body of the article itself:

-{{ render("criterion-context") }}

-Within Fresnel, this can be solved using `fresnel:sublens` property:

-* The `Paper` lens will specify that `Criterion` object has to be rendered with `Admonition` sub-lens,
-* while the `TableCell` lens will render it using `Label` sub-lens.

-This calls for a huge tree of lenses to define rendering of the whole paper — or the whole book.
-Is it really necessary?

-We will touch on an alternative approach later.

 ### Plugins